 Georgia has developed a set of frameworks

-that reviews each standard and gives ideas and resources for each math concept.
+that review each standard and gives ideas and resources for each math concept.
 It also breaks the standard down so that teachers can be sure they are addressing what the standard expects from students.
 I liked this version because I thought it was very user friendly for teachers.

 I cut and paste student expectations into a “prettier” and easier to read document.
 You are more than welcome to download it here

-The list of end of unit expectations looks long, but many of them piggy back on each other.
+The list of end of unit expectations looks long, but many of them piggyback on each other.
 It is very clear that students need to be able to understand and use the attributes of plane and solid shapes…which is a whole lotta vocabulary!

 So how can you help teach concepts and solidify understanding of vocabulary?
 Let’s about the lessons.

 While the standard may not explicitly mention polygons, it is embedded in the standard.
 Students will have to know what a polygon is to even begin understanding 2D shapes.
 A polygon is a 2D shape made of straight lines and is closed.
 A sort is a simple, but meaningful way to help students understand and differentiate between a polygon and not a polygon.

 Then, students can apply their learning to plane shapes and begin to learn the basic plane shapes and the attributes (sides, corners, and angles).
 A great book to introduce plane shapes is the book The Greedy Triangle.

 This is a longer book, and I usually do not read longer books as part of my math mini lesson during math workshop.
 You can read more about that here

 .
 However, this was a book I ALWAYS made time for.
 I usually read this book aloud on Fridays, when I did not follow the math workshop model.